 - Poor social support.
-Marital/relationship distress and an absence of social support has been suggested, in some instances, to be a contributing factor in the development of postpartum problems such as depression and anxiety.
+Marital/relationship distress and an absence of social support have been suggested, in some instances, to be a contributing factor in the development of postpartum problems such as depression and anxiety.

 What are the symptoms?

-From a medical perspective, there are a specific set of standardized behaviours which you have to display to be classed as having an anxiety from a medical perspective.
+From a medical perspective, there are a specific set of standardized behaviours which you have to display to be classed as having anxiety from a medical perspective.
 The particular array of behaviours depend on the particular form(s) of anxiety that you might experience.
 Although many of the symptoms may be “typical” of motherhood, it is the frequency, duration or strength of these feelings that determines whether you have postpartum anxiety.

 - General anxiety symptoms.
 These include symptoms such as poor concentration, muscle tension, fatigue, and restlessness.